bdirgo/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

-To get started, check out the repository, inspect the code,
+This is a submission for the Web Development Udacity nanodegree.
+If you wish to run look at this website on your own machine, you can either download this code or look at the finished site on the github pages branch.
+The link for the github pages branch is [here](http://bdirgo.github.io/frontend-nanodegree-mobile-portfolio/).
+If you wish to run the code on your machine follow the steps below.

 ### Getting started

-####Part 1: Optimize PageSpeed Insights score for index.html

-Some useful tips to help you get started:
+####Some useful tips to help you get started

 1. Check out the repository
 1. To inspect the site on your phone, you can run a local server